 Here, you can see Projection set to Orthographic:

 Orthographic Projection Mode

-When Orthographic Projection is selected, the Depth of Field, Focal Point, and Field of View options in the Enscape Visual Settings’ Main tab dialog will be disabled or not be available at all.
+When Orthographic is selected, the Depth of Field, Focal Point, and Field of View options, under the Enscape Visual Settings’ Main tab, will be disabled or will not be available at all.

 Furthermore, the buttons for the Video Editor, Panoramas, Minimap, and Navigation Mode will be disabled in the Enscape viewport UI.